-Upon arrival at Center Parcs you’ll be told your lodge number and provided with a map (which can also be downloaded online in advance) as well as some basic directions as to how to drive to your lodge (and then how to get from your lodge to the central car park where applicable).
+Upon arrival at Center Parcs, you’ll be told your lodge number and provided with a map as well as some basic directions as to how to drive to your lodge (and then how to get from your lodge to the central car park where applicable).

 The lodges are split across seven different areas of the site which are given the name of different trees; Birch, Oak, Ash, Willow, Maple, Cedar and Pine.